 Mrs. Spacher appeared on KSEE24’s Central Valley Today (local NBC station) in late 2014 to teach the Fresno community how to make gluten free naan/flatbread and homemade Bisquick mix.
 While she has been invited back several times, she hasn’t been able to fit it into her busy schedule.

-Her site contains a variety of gluten-free recipes from everyday to gourmet.
+This site contains a variety of gluten-free recipes from everyday to gourmet.
 For those who have specific dietary needs, they visit the Recipe Index to discover categories such as dairy-free, soy-free, corn-free, yeast-free, sugar-free, vegan, vegetarian, desserts, and bread, as well as several others.

 Via her vast number of website readers and social media followers, she is asked advice on everything from which brands to trust to how to avoid gluten cross-contamination to substitute suggestions.
 Carla answers questions left in the comment section of each page, personally.
 It took her over 2 years to figure out why her followers would always ask for a gluten-free recipe that could easily be found online.
 They trust her recipes.
 It doesn’t take too many failed recipes to realize that once you find a good source you should stick with it.

-Carla’s goal is to not only share her knowledge of gluten-free cooking and baking, as well as her gluten intolerance research but to make living a gluten-free lifestyle easier and appetizing for all.
+Carla’s goal is to not only share her knowledge of gluten-free cooking and baking, as well as her gluten intolerance research, but to make living a gluten-free lifestyle easier and appetizing for all.
 She resides in the lower foothills of Yosemite, north of Fresno, California.

-Carla’s Current Project:
+Carla’s Current Project(s):

 Working on transforming her online gluten free baking classes into a book.